 - Hold the arms out straight in front of the body and slowly draw circles in the air with the wrists.

-- Gently clench fingers into a fist and then release, repeating the movement five times or as many as is comfortable.
+- Gently clench fingers into a fist and then release, repeating the movement five times or as many times as is comfortable.

 Running the hands and wrists under cool water should reduce the swelling.
-Another option is to fill a basin with cool water and immerse hands until the swelling goes down.
+Another option is to fill a basin with cool water and immerse the hands until the swelling goes down.

-Avoid clothes with tight-fitting sleeves, which can cause discomfort along with the swelling.
+Avoid clothes with tight-fitting sleeves, which can cause discomfort along with swelling.
 Wearing watches or jewelry on the wrists can also reduce circulation.
 Make sure that these are loose enough to allow fluid to flow normally to and from the hands.